 DIY guitar shielding paint is a great way to protect your guitar from interference.
 I always recommend copper shielding tape for shielding because of its no-brainer application and high conductivity.
 Still, on many of my guitars, I prefer the matte black finish this approach provides.
 I also feel that it’s superior to many of the commercial brands, which only offer small amounts of a watered-down product that chips and flakes off.

 We hope that you have enjoyed this in-depth look at shielding and have learned something new.
-If you found it helpful and think you’ll give it a try, please share this guide to making a DIY guitar shielding paint on Facebook and Twitter.
+If you found it helpful, please feel free to share this guide on Facebook and Twitter.
+For more articles on guitar electronics, visit humbuckersoup.com.